tintoy/docker-machine-driver-terraform/README.md

 A driver for Docker Machine that uses Terraform to provision infrastructure.

+### Arguments

+The driver accepts the following arguments:

+* `--terraform-config` (Required) - The path (or URL) of the Terraform configuration to use
+* `--terraform-additional-variables` (Optional) - An optional file containing the JSON that represents additional variables for the Terraform configuration
+* `--terraform-refresh` (Optional) - A flag which, if specified, will cause the driver to refresh the configuration after applying it

+### Configuration

 The driver can work with a Terraform configuration in any of the following forms:

 * A single local .tf file